unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ## Summary
 The `ShadowContainer` provides the ability to add many-colored shadows to its content.

+## Package Reference
+A reference to [Uno.Toolkit.Skia.WinUI](https://www.nuget.org/packages/Uno.Toolkit.Skia.WinUI) package must be added to your Uno app so you can access `ShadowContainer` class and features.

 ## Remarks
 For now, the control simply adapts its corner radius to the content's corner radius.
 More complicated shapes, such as text or pictures with alpha, are not supported.